Articles Latex limit

 \mathtoolsset{showonlyrefs}

-% Custom equation tags
+% Custom equation tag

 \begin{equation}\tag{Euler}